 Monetize your Website

-Since WordPress.org gives you freedom and flexibility, it is overall better to go for this platform if you’re wanting to make money from your website.
-You literally have zero restrictions when it comes to Ads and any other method of monetization you prefer.
+Since WordPress.org gives you freedom and flexibility, it is generally better to choose this platform if you want to make money from your website.
+You have zero restrictions regarding Ads and any other monetization method you prefer.

 Security & Maintenance